All Courses

 Description and Objectives

-The first half of this course will offer students a preliminary introduction to the discipline of philosophy and the second half will focus on the “philosophy of nature”.
+This course will introduce students to the western philosophical tradition in general, and specifically to some of its core branches: philosophy of nature, philosophy of man (the most unique part of nature), and philosophy knowledge (the most unique part of man).
 We will begin with some key questions: what is philosophy and why do we study it every other day along with theology at The Heights?
 What is the full scope of its expertise?
-After Christmas break, we will follow in the footsteps of Aristotle and begin our investigation of physics, or the material world.
+Early in the semester, we will follow in the footsteps of Aristotle and begin our investigation of physics, or the material, sensible, and changeable world.
 The course’s terminology and related concepts serve as a foundation for the next course in The Heights’ philosophy sequence, “metaphysics”.

 Topics covered:

-– The fact of “change” and its different modes;
+– The fact of “change” and its different modes (matter, form; privation)

 Textbooks